- Are miniature dachshunds good pets?

 - Are miniature dachshunds high maintenance?

-- Do miniature dachshunds require a lot of exercise?
+- Do miniature dachshunds require a lot of exercises?

 - What are some of the health problems associated with miniature dachshunds?